 It is impossible in this short report to answer all the questions.
 We look at this subject in Biblical Law and the book below gives an excellent, Scriptural and well-balance look at the subject of divorce and remarriage.

 1. Ending the marriage is not Biblically legitimate when both parties in a remarriage are involved in adultery.

 2. Since we live in an ungodly society, once a Biblical reason for ending the marriage has been proven, a person can seek whatever means the society allows for ending the marriage.
 I.E. No-fault divorce is not Biblical; however, if Biblical reasons are proven, then a no-fault divorce may be the way to present it in a secular court.

 3. Since terminating a marriage is a death, the offending party has no right to any rights, privileges, or assets from the marriage.
 In other words, the innocent party should get custody of the children and all the assets.
 In our secular courts this is often ignored.
 Therefore, there is nothing wrong with the innocent party seeking as much as the courts will allow.
 Important note: This must not be done in a spirit of anger, bitterness, resentment, etc.

 4. This report should not be seen as recommending the termination of a marriage.
 Ending a marriage is never an easy answer and God is the God of Resurrection.
 That which is dead can live again.
 The purpose of this report is to show when it becomes a legitimate option to an innocent spouse.
 If the divorce option is taken - with Biblical reason - then no guilty or penalty is attached to the innocent party.
 As far as God is concerned the guilty party has died to the marriage and the innocent party is as free as if it had been a physical death.
-It is a tragedy that our courts to not recognize and support this.
+It is a tragedy that our courts [and often our churches] do not recognize and support this.